-Benign paroxysmal positional vertigo (BPPV) is a common vestibular disorder that affects the inner ear.
-It is characterized by brief episodes of vertigo, which is the sensation of spinning or whirling.
-BPPV can be a frustrating and debilitating condition, but it is usually easily treatable.
-In this blog post, we will discuss the causes, symptoms, and treatment options for BPPV.
+Benign paroxysmal positional vertigo (BPPV) is a prevalent vestibular disorder impacting the inner ear.
+Recognized by brief episodes of vertigo—spinning or whirling sensations—BPPV can be both frustrating and debilitating.
+This blog post delves into the causes, symptoms, and treatment options for BPPV.

 Causes of BPPV